shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Navigate complex situations:** They understand the shifting needs of customers, partners, and investors.
 * **Anticipate market changes:** They see emerging trends and identify true customer requirements.
 * **Balance competing demands:** They prioritize long-term growth while addressing short-term needs.
 * **Communicate effectively:** They package the value-generating deliverables with the shiniest bells-and-whistles, satisfying both the actual needs and perceived needs.
+Couch your boring database replacement in the latest buzzwords, giving you what your business needs, a tech update, while providing your stakeholders with the confidence that you're moving in the right direction.

 This political savviness translates into actionable steps for businesses: